Constraints on dark photon dark matter from Lyman-$\alpha$ forest simulations and an ultra-high signal-to-noise quasar spectrum: Results

 \subsection{Conversion and absorption of dark photon dark matter in the IGM}

 The Lagrangian describing photons and dark photons is~\cite{Holdom:1985ag}

 where $F$ and $F'$ are the field strength tensors for the ordinary and dark photons, respectively, $\epsilon$ is the dimensionless kinetic mixing parameter, and $m_{A'}$ is the mass of the dark photon.
+Various models propose that this new particle constitutes the entirety of dark matter, produced via a misalignment mechanism with a nonminimal coupling to the Ricci scalar~\cite{Arias:2012az, Graham:2015rva, AlonsoAlvarez:2019cgw}, via tachyonic instabilities with misaligned axions~\cite{Agrawal:2018vin, Co:2018lka, Bastero-Gil:2018uel}, or the decay of topological defects~\cite{Long:2019lwl} (see Refs.~\cite{East:2022rsi,Cyncynates:2023zwj,Cyncynates:2024yxm} for more critical studies on production mechanisms).
 Throughout this paper, we will assume that DM is completely made up of ultralight dark photons.

 The kinetic mixing term induces oscillations of dark photons into photons and vice versa.
 The SM photon, in the presence of a charged plasma such as the ionized IGM, gains an effective plasma mass that depends mainly on the local free electron density $n_e$.
 In the limit of a cold and non-degenerate plasma (a very good approximation for the IGM at low redshift), the effective plasma mass at every point in space $\textbf{x}$ and redshift $z$ is given by